jlingford/personal-website/content/blog/sticklebacks.md

 categories: []
 ---

-The following is a twitter thread I wrote back in January 2019 summarising an amazing paper I had recently read in Science.
+**Note to readers:** The following is a twitter thread I wrote back in January 2019 summarising an amazing paper I had recently read in Science.
 The twitter thread ended up becoming quite popular, and it was (if I do say so myself) an example of good science communication.
 I deleted my twitter some time ago, but I think the thread I wrote deserves to live on.
 I was able to dig it up from the Wayback Machine, so what follows is how it appeared on twitter but with some minor edits and improvements to clarity.